brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 * ``build_condition``: a condition which must be True to allow configure and build steps, otherwise they will be skipped.
 The condition is evaluated in **python language**, and is otherwise free: it may typically be used to restrict build to certain systems or hostnames, some dates, etc.
 * ``revision_control``: ``ON`` (default) or ``OFF``.
 If enabled, revision control systems (*svn*, *git*) will be used to update the sources.
 If OFF, the sources directory will be left as is as a fixed sources tree.
 * ``default_steps``: steps performed for this build directory when bv_maker is invoked without specifying steps (typically just ``bv_maker``).
 Defaults to: ``sources``.
+* ``stderr_file``: file used to redirect the standard error stream of bv_maker when email notification is used.
+This file is "persistant" and will not be deleted.
+If not specified, it will be mixed with standard output.
+* ``stdout_file``: file used to redirect the standard output stream of bv_maker when email notification is used.
+This file is "persistant" and will not be deleted.
+If neither it nor ``stderr_file`` are specified, then a temporary file will be used, and erased when each step is finished.

 Add components to the list
 --------------------------